dojo/docs/dojox/fx/style.rst

         duration:1500, easing: dojo.fx.easing.backOut
     }).play();

-The returns of these functions can be applied to a `dojo.fx.combine <dojo/fx/combine>`_ or `chain <dojo/fx/chain>`_ call.
+The returns of these functions can be applied to a :ref:`dojo.fx.combine <dojo/fx/combine>` or :ref:`chain <dojo/fx/chain>` call.

 =================
 NodeList Morphing
 =================

 An ext-dojo module exists for these functions as well.
-They can be included into `dojo.NodeList <dojo/NodeList>`_ by requiring the appropriate module:
+They can be included into :ref:`dojo.NodeList <dojo/NodeList>` by requiring the appropriate module:

 .. code-block :: javascript
   :linenos:

   dojo.require("dojox.fx.ext-dojo.NodeList-style");

-This allows you to use these functions automatically with `dojo.query <dojo/query>`_, though to not conflict with dojo.query's own .addClass, .removeClass, and .toggleClass, these functions are suffixed with "Fx": .addClassFx, .removeClassFx, and .toggleClassFx respectively.
+This allows you to use these functions automatically with :ref:`dojo.query <dojo/query>`, though to not conflict with dojo.query's own .addClass, .removeClass, and .toggleClass, these functions are suffixed with "Fx": .addClassFx, .removeClassFx, and .toggleClassFx respectively.

 .. code-block :: javascript
   :linenos: